blockchain/My-Wallet-V3-Frontend/README.md

 Alternatively use `grunt dist_unsafe` without Github credentials.

-You can test the resulting files with:
+You can test the resulting files by setting `DIST=1` in `.env` and restarting the server.

-    coffee server-dist.coffee

-Deploy to staging (assuming your host file has an entry server11):
+Deploy to staging (assuming your host file has an entry server12):

     grunt staging